Telehealth with Recovery Centers of America

 - GOP: Virtual weekly individual, group, and family therapy at a frequency determined by your primary therapist as you begin to get ready to enter the next phase of recovery in your post-treatment life.

 All of RCA’s Outpatient Services are now provided via telehealth.
-Read more in-depth about each service available.

 *Please note: Available Outpatient services vary depending on the RCA facility.